danielabar/meblog/src/markdown/ruby-configurable-retry.md

   - "Testing Faraday with RSpec"
 ---

 Often when writing Ruby code, you'll encounter a section of code that might not work the first time, but might work on a repeated attempt.
 For example, when fetching data from a remote API, the request may occasionally fail due to network issues but be successful when trying the same request a second or even third time.
 This post will explore how to  handle such situations using Ruby's [retry](https://docs.ruby-lang.org/en/3.2/syntax/exceptions_rdoc.html) keyword.
-Additionally, we'll delve into creating a custom module that extends the functionality of the built-in mechanism, providing additional enhancements and reducing some boilerplate.
+Additionally, we'll delve into creating a custom module written by my colleague Patrick TBD link that extends the functionality of the built-in mechanism, providing additional enhancements and reducing some boilerplate.

 ## Built-in Retry